czlabsIO/home/profile/README.md

 ### Assets Management Services
 Unlock the potential of your digital assets.
 Our services provide custodial and non-custodial solutions, supporting FT/NFT SPL self-claims and cross-chain ERC20s/BEP20s.

-### FIAT Bridge Services
-We offer solutions for FIAT/Blockchain payment mediums, ensuring swift and secure on-chain transactions.
-From on-chain and traditional product integration to service offerings, we provide a comprehensive suite of high scalable applications.

 ## Contact Us
 If you have any questions, please reach out to us at dev@czlabs.io or send a msg to us in X. (https://x.com/czlabs_io)